 Information such as a CV, personal statement, certificates of any courses previously taken, or examination results (where necessary) should be sent to the CAO within 7 working days of completing your CAO application and no later than 15 February.

-Detailed information on the requirements for each course can be found in the section.
+Detailed information on the requirements for each course can be found in the Course Specific Information section.
 In particular, some courses require you to submit a separate Personal Statement.